plzm/rag-vector-agent-semantic-kernel/labs/lab1/readme-vs.md

 Check out our latest research on improving energy efficiency in smart homes!
 Discover how innovative technologies can reduce costs and environmental impact. #SmartHomes #EnergyEfficiency #Sustainability
 ```

+You can now stop the application.

 The response I got was short but had nothing to do with the research abstract it gave me about large language models.

 So let's fix this.

-1. Replace the `TODO:` comment on line 76 with the following code:
+1. Replace the `TODO:` comment on line 75 with the following code:

 ```C#
 var history = new ChatHistory();